Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain for the serviced office space market presents a moderate level of risk.
-The majority of equipment and furniture required for the space is readily available from numerous suppliers.
+The majority of equipment and furniture required for serviced spaces is readily available from numerous suppliers.
 Additionally, there is high competition among computer wholesalers and software publishers, providing suppliers with more negotiation power because the...
 Subscribe to learn more.